-Do you learn best on your own?
-When you’re not following a strict outline or exercises, and instead, get to build and research your own curriculum?
-Then the best way to learn may be on your own.
+Do you learn best when you get to build and research your own curriculum?
+Some people thrive on researching nitty-gritty details and putting together their own resource lists.
+If that sounds like you, then the best way to learn may be on your own.

 It doesn’t end here though.
 Tons of individuals have dedicated their time to creating great informational videos ranging from long to short and beginner to advanced, so take the time to look around and find a channel that suits you.

-In today’s world, we are faced with the endless pursuit of making things faster, and more efficient, and picking up a new skill is no different.
+In today’s world we are faced with an endless pursuit to make things faster and more efficient, and picking up a new skill is no different.